510(k)

 Redacted 510k Database – Have you used the newest FDA tool?

-This article describes the new database of redacted 510k submissions that was recently made available online for immediate download by the US FDA.
+This article describes the new database of redacted 510k submissions recently made available online for immediate download by the US FDA.

 Number of Redacted 510k Available Since November 2000 Redacted 510k Database Have you used the newest FDA tool?

-Recently the FDA made redacted 510k submissions that were previously released through Freedom of Information Act (FOIA) requests available on-line for immediate download.
-There are 496 redacted 510k submissions available since November 2000–as indicated by the graph above.
-This is only a small fraction of the total number of 510k submissions, but the number that is available on-line will increase over time.
+Recently, the FDA redacted 510k submissions that were previously released through Freedom of Information Act (FOIA) requests available online for immediate download.
+496 redacted 510k submissions have been available since November 2000–as indicated by the graph above.
+This is only a tiny fraction of the total number of 510k submissions, but the number that is available online will increase over time.

 Types of redacted 510k Submissions